christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # None
 ```

 The Variable contains the original data in the `data` attribute.
+The API for Tensors is also available for Variables.

 When you add an operation such as for example the square operator, the newly created Variable is populated with the result in the `data` attribute as well as an history `grad_fn` function :